-The Genesis Fund’s technical assistance program helps create affordable housing and community facilities by sharing the professional knowledge Maine nonprofits need to develop these projects.
+The Genesis Fund’s technical assistance program helps create affordable housing and community facilities by sharing the professional knowledge local nonprofits need to develop these projects.
 Often, a small group sees a need in their community and wants to help - but doesn’t know how to proceed - and contacts Genesis Fund for help.

 Since 1995, Coastal Kids Preschool has offered Midcoast Maine children with special needs the opportunity for a vita preschool education, regardless of income.
 The school’s objective is to help each child reach their full potential and be prepared for a successful school experience.
 As the school grew, it was hampered by a lack of adequate space for classrooms, library, therapy, and offices.
 Technical assistance and financing helped Coastal Kids plan and complete this much-needed expansion.

 Founded to support the youth of Lewiston-Auburn through academics, the arts and athletics and provide a safe space while building unity across lines of difference, Tree Street Youth had the perfect home in downtown Lewiston.
 The residential neighborhood located across from the local elementary school is home to many of the children Tree Street Youth serves.
 The center is a vibrant hub of daily activity for over 145, kids and is the only center in the area focused on meeting both the educational and social needs of at-risk youth.
 When the building went up for sale, it threatened the future of this fledgling program.
 Julia Sleeper, Executive Director, turned to The Genesis Fund for help.
 Technical assistance from The Genesis Fund helped guide Tree Street through the successful acquisition of the building, helping sustain the organization and plan for its future growth.